 The Grand Theatre Local Arts Residency is a pilot initiative that was developed in response to the impact of COVID-19 on the performing arts.
 The Residency, which takes place in the Grand Theatre’s Regina Rosen Auditorium is open to Kingston-based artists and collectives working in varying performing arts disciplines and provides participants space and support to explore new ideas, create, self-direct their research and time and nurture new directions in their work.

-The Residency will be offered in-person in the Regina Rosen Auditorium and will be managed in adherence with public health guidelines and safety reopening protocols established for the Grand Theatre.
+The Residency will be managed in adherence with public health guidelines and safety reopening protocols established for the Grand Theatre.

 Artists-in-residence will receive:

 - In-kind use of a professional workspace in the Regina Rosen Auditorium that will be made available for a duration of one week for performing artists (of varying disciplines) to engage in a self-directed creation process of their choosing.